Configuring SASL authentication

 To add SASL authentication settings to the Identity, focus on the group of settings labeled Auto-Identify still on the tab of the Identities dialog window.
 The first step is to select in the drop-down selection labeled .
 Then all that's left to do is to enter your freenode account's name and password in the and fields below the drop-down selection and clicking the button to save the new Identity settings:

-- Now click the New/Edit Network dialog window to save the network and get back to the Server List dialog window.
+- Now click the button in the New/Edit Network dialog window to save the network and get back to the Server List dialog window.

-This page was last modified on 15 January 2014, at 02:14.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 5 October 2019, at 13:11.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.